Trump Is Trying Hard To Thwart Obamacare. How's That Going?

 What's the impact?
 The new rule went into effect last October, though availability of these short-term or "skinny" plans varies depending on where you live — some states have passed their own laws that either limit or expand access to them.
 Some federal actuaries projected lots of people would leave ACA marketplaces to get these cheaper plans; they said that would likely increase the size of premiums paid by people who buy more comprehensive coverage on the ACA exchanges.
 But a recent analysis from the Kaiser Family Foundation finds that the ACA marketplaces have actually stayed pretty stable.

 Still, there's another consequence of expanding access to these less comprehensive plans: "People who get these "skinny" plans aren't really fully protected in the event that they have a serious health condition and need to use their insurance," Eibner says.
-"They may find that it doesn't cover everything that they would have been covered for, under an ACA-compliant plan."
+"They may find that it doesn't cover everything that they would have been covered for under an ACA-compliant plan."

-For instance, you might pay only $70 a month in premiums, but have a deductible that's $12,500 — so if you get really sick or get into an accident, you could be in serious financial straits.
+For instance, you might pay only $70 a month in premiums but have a deductible that's $12,500 — so if you get really sick or get into an accident, you could be in serious financial straits.

-5. Funds to facilitate HealthCare.gov sign-ups slashed.
+5. Funds to facilitate HealthCare.gov sign-ups slashed

 What is it?
 The ACA created Navigator programs and an advertising budget to help people figure out specifics of the new federally run insurance exchanges and sign up for coverage.